tidyverse/dplyr/tests/testthat/_snaps/count-tally.md

       count(df, x, name = 1)
     Condition
       Error in `tally()`:
-      ! `name` must be a single string, not a number.
+      ! `name` must be a single string, not the number 1.

 ---